Divyanshu1020/Dice-Game/README.md

 ## Screenshots

 ## Features
--Intuitive Interface: Our user-friendly interface makes it easy for players of all ages to enjoy the game effortlessly.
+- Intuitive Interface: Our user-friendly interface makes it easy for players of all ages to enjoy the game effortlessly.
--Realistic Dice: We've designed the dice with great attention to detail, creating a lifelike rolling experience for an immersive gaming adventure.
+- Realistic Dice: We've designed the dice with great attention to detail, creating a lifelike rolling experience for an immersive gaming adventure.
--In-Game Rewards: Earn exciting rewards as you make accurate predictions and reach higher levels.
+- In-Game Rewards: Earn exciting rewards as you make accurate predictions and reach higher levels.

 ## How to Play